 To measure the expected credit losses, trade receivables have been grouped based on shared credit risk characteristics and the days past due.
-Also, the Group considers any receivables having financial difficulty are deemed credit impaired.
+Also, the Group considers any receivables having financial difficulty or in default with significant balances outstanding for past due more than 90 days, are deemed credit impaired and assess for their risk of loss individually.